Sujan2023-AI/ESG_Analytical_Platform/README.md

 # Go to Website

-Go to this url in your web browser
+Go to this url in your web browser:

 http://localhost:3000/

 # (Optional) View Jupyter Notebooks

-Navigate to the "notebooks" folder, and view Jupyter notebooks for our PCA logic
+Navigate to the "notebooks" folder, and to view the full logic and results from our traditional PCA and ontology enhanced PCA